 Indian Horse in Schools

 Educators please join us to launch Indian Horse!
 Pre-bookings now available!
 Request a screening.
 Have you seen the film?
 We’d love your feedback!
+Also check out the #Next150, it can be started any time and used as a way to engage both you and your students in learning about current Indigenous issues.

 Richard Wagamese’ award-winning novel Indian Horse is being taught in thousands of Canadian classrooms, with over 100,000 copies of the book in circulation.
 April 13, 2018 the story of Saul Indian Horse will be coming to theatres near you!